noahehall/blockchain/blockchain.md

 - takes many of the lessons learned from first generation blockchains
 - focused on recording transactions on the blockchain, adding in programming & logic for associated data via smart contracts

-#### Smart Contracts

-- a legal contract; programs that perform transactions with the ability to act on acccounts and the data stored in the blockchain
-- an event triggers the contract to execute whatever code is held within the contract
-- dApps: application whose backend runs on a decentralized network
-- consensus
-  - arbitration: how are disputes handled; must abide (and think about) laws in the real world
-  - transaction validation: all participants required?
-  - record immutability: will amend/cancel operations be required?
-- data storage: which blockchain to utilize?
-  - storing data on the blockchain is expensive, think about DFS protocols like ipfs/swarm/etc
-  - can still utilize traditional databases as well
-- best practices
-  - test test test, unit tests have never been more important
-  - remember all execution of code costs money (GAS) and there is a block gas limit that sets the maximum execution time for a smart contract
-    - fail fast: you dont want to get half way through some business logic only to fail later in the process
-    - business logic should be efficiency, watch out for iterations and logical branches
-      - this is a potential lockout scenario if your function cant complete within the gas limit, it wont be able to execute anything else
-      - you can externalize loops to the calling program and keep them out of your smart contract

-##### Upgradability

-- reasons to upgrade
-  - bug found in a deployed contract
-  - business rules have changed requiring the contract code to be updated
-  - contract owners private key lost/compromised/etc introducing the risk of financial/privacy/data etc lost/issues
-  - gas prices have increased and code that was previously efficient is now
-    - too costly and needs to be optimized to lower contract execution costs
-    - its hitting gas limits
-- upgrade workarounds: the contracts are still immutable, you just need to architect around that fact
-  - isolate contract data and application logic into separate contracts
-    - application logic can then be upgraded and redeployed when necessary
-    - the contract data remains immutable; if data structures change, your still fked
-  - migrate contract data to a new contract using a client application
-    - requires moving potentially large data stores: moving data from prevContract to newContract will incur gas fees
-    - you may need to break data into small chunks to avoid hitting gas limits
-  - add proxy dispatcher contract that acts as an intermediary between distinct data contracts and logic contracts
-    - the proxy dispatcher contract becomes the immutable layer and references the other two contracts
-    - overcomes the previous two architectural approaches
-    - is complex to implement without introducing any vulnerabilities
-      - using delegatecalls are prone to security issues
-  - update the data contract to only store key value pairs: i.e. an internal storage design pattern
-    - application logic cannot benefit from semantic data values
-    - however now you can store anything you want
-      - key: hash of the value
-      - value: the value
-    - now you can redeploy the logic contract whenever the values change in the data contract

-##### Multi-Party Consensus

-- enables multisig transactions but at the smart contract (code) level
-- still described as M of N
-- general logic
-  - const M: number of keys required to executed a transaction
-  - const N: number of available private keys
-    - usually defined indirectly through a set of permitted wallet addresses, e.g. having certain accounts flagged as administrators, or a fixed array of addresses, a function that de/registers a set of accounts, etc etc
-  - initialize some counter C on first call of some function requiring the multi-party consensus
-    - increment the counter on each subsequent fn call made by distinct administrators, but short circuit until the required threshold is reached
-      - make sure the same admin isnt counted more than once
-  - basically for some function X, requiring atleast M out of N addresses to agree to allow some transaction, provide some function Y that they can call to cast their vote
-    - theres multiple ways to implement this, e.g. consensus achieved within a certain duration, as function modifier, etc etc

 #### ethereum

 - the first to introduce smart contracts